In this article I provide recommendations for the best interdental brushes, based on my own hands-on testing and experience as a dentist.

 If you are at low risk for tooth decay and gum disease, you could consider dental floss.
 With correct use, this is sufficient for cleaning.

 If you are at higher risk for tooth decay and gum disease, you should focus on optimum cleaning.
-This includes using an electric toothbrush and interdental brushes.
+This includes using a good quality electric toothbrush and interdental brushes.
 These are more effective at plaque removal, which is key to preventing dental diseases.

 Your dental professional is the only person who can do this risk assessment for you, but we have some more guidance this article.